pbmulinzi/pbmulinzi/README.md

 - 👋 Hi, I’m Peter Bukama Mulinzi
-- I'm based in Kampala, Uganda.
+- I'm an undergraduate student at Makerere University, Kampala, Uganda.
 - You can contact me at pbmulinzi@gmail.com
+- I can code in C
-- 🌱 I’m currently practicing in C
+- 🌱 I’m currently learning Python and Java
-- 💞️ I’m diligent with studying and writing code, I look forward to learning from senior people here, and perhaps collaborate on development related projects
+- 💞️ I’m painstaking with studying and writing code.
+- I look forward to connecting and learning from senior people here, perhaps collaborate on development related projects as well.

 <!---
 pbmulinzi/pbmulinzi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.